Tropical Storm Gonzalo forms in Atlantic, could strengthen into a hurricane

 Regardless of what happens next, Gonzalo is already one for the record books.
 It is the earliest 7th named system of any Atlantic season on record.

 And by the end of the week there may be another named system, this time much closer to home.
-The National Hurricane Center is monitoring a disorganized cluster of storms over the central Gulf of Mexico.
-This has a 50-50 chance of developing into a tropical depression or tropical storm by Friday.
+The National Hurricane Center is monitoring a broad area of low pressure with a disorganized cluster of storms over the central Gulf of Mexico.
+The chance of development has now increased to 80%, with a tropical depression or tropical storm is likely to form by Friday.
 Either way it will likely bring gusty winds and heavy downpours into Texas by Friday and Saturday.

 One reason for the active season so far has been unusually warm waters in the tropical Atlantic, and that seems to be continuing.
 Gonzalo marks the beginning of the second phase of hurricane season, which is called the Cape Verde season.
 This is when systems in the main development region, in between Africa and the Caribbean, flare up.
 It usually occurs in early to mid August, but this season it is starting several weeks early.
 This is partly due to near historic warm sea surface temperatures in the main development region.